Harald Hornborg: Biography

-During the interwar years, he worked as an official at the Ministry of Foreign Affairs from 1920 to 1931, 1931-34 as second director at Holger Schildts publishing house and 1935-40 as an official at the Wood Processing Industry Employers' Association.
+During the interwar years, he worked as an official at the Ministry of Foreign Affairs from 1920 to 1931, 1931–1934 as second director at Holger Schildts publishing house and 1935–1940 as an official at the Wood Processing Industry Employers' Association.

 During the Winter War, Hornborg served at the headquarters of the Helsinki Military District, establishing, among other things, a communications station in the Helsinki railway station, the purpose of which was to maintain contact between the headquarters and the government.
 After this position, he served as adjutant to the commander of the military district.
 When the Continuation War broke out, he returned to work as adjutant to the commander of the Helsinki Military District, from which he was demobilized in 1942, after which he continued his work as a writer.

 In 1948, Hornborg became a research member of the Swedish Genealogical Society.

 Hornborg married Anna Irene Wiitanen in 1921, with whom he had two children and whom he divorced in 1937.
 He married a Aino Towast in 1937.
+Hornborg died in Karis at the age of 86 in 1976.

 Authorship

 Hornborg wrote a series of humorous novels about the fictional German principalities of Flüstringen and Bühlingen.
 The first was published in 1928, under the title Herr von Loeweneck's battle.
-Hornborg also wrote several novels set in 18th- and 19th-century Finnish settings, such as the series of novels about Hakenskiölds.
+Hornborg also wrote several novels set in 18th and 19th century Finnish settings, such as the series of novels about Hakenskiölds.
 De fann sin väg (1965) is about the 27th Prussian Jaeger Battalion and is a piece of first-hand history.
 In his writing, he strove to faithfully reflect the spirit of the times by accurately portraying environments, behaviors, and ways of thinking.